Ohio Republicans aim to rename state park after Donald Trump | ExBulletin

 While Trump lost the 2020 presidential election, he won Ohio with more votes than any candidate in the state’s history.

-The state park proposal is only the latest indication of Trump’s influence in politics over the GOP party in Ohio whether in the latter’s measured approaches to establishment Republicans like Governor Mike DeWine, who is expected to run for office next year, or in the right-wing candidates vying for the party nomination for Senator Rob Portmans’ seat.
+The state park proposal is just the latest indication of Trump’s political influence over the GOP party in Ohio, whether in the latter’s measured approaches to establishment Republicans. like Gov. Mike DeWine, who is expected to run for re-election next year, or in the many right-wing candidates vying for the party nomination for Senator Rob Portmans’ seat.

 In Trumbull County, home of Mosquito Lake State Park, Trump won nearly 55% of the vote in November.